 - 2 tablespoons soy sauce

 - 1/4 teaspoon crushed chili flakes

 - 1/2 teaspoon honey

-- 1/4 cup water
+- 2 tablespoons water

 - To slice the mango, cut down the wide side of each mango.
 Scoop away the flesh using a spoon and slice into thin strips.
 Run your knife along the thin side of the mango.
 Use your spoon again to scoop the flesh away from the skin, then slice the flesh into thin strips.
 Place the mango in the bowl with the kelp and zucchini noodles.

 - To prepare the dressing, whisk all dressing ingredients together in a medium bowl.
 Pour over the salad and toss to combine.
 The kelp noodles will soften in a couple minutes in the dressing.
 Garnish as desired, with scallions, chopped peanuts and cilantro

 More noodle salads: